USS Phoenix (CL-46): South Pacific operations

 On 26 December, in company with the cruiser Nashville, she bombarded the Cape Gloucester area of New Britain, smashing shore installations in a four-hour shelling.
 Phoenix covered landing forces as they went ashore and furnished support fire against enemy strong points which had not been demolished.
 On the night of 25–26 January 1944, the ship took part in a night raid on Madang and Alexishafen, New Guinea, shelling shore installations.

 Phoenix then moved to the Admiralty Islands to support the 1st Cavalry Division in a reconnaissance-in-force on Los Negros Island on 29 February.
 When the troops went ashore after the prelanding bombardment, enemy resistance was so weak that a withdrawal was not necessary and the island was occupied.
 General Douglas MacArthur was on board during the course of the operations.

 On 4 and 7 March, Phoenix, Nashville, and HMAS Shropshire bombarded Hauwei Island (just west of Los Negros Island) of the Admiralty Group.
 Enemy guns on this island had threatened Allied positions in the Admiralties, particularly on Manus Island; and, although return fire from the beach was heavy, enemy batteries ceased firing when shells from the cruisers burst in their vicinity.

 In the Battle of Hollandia, the start of the Western New Guinea campaign, Hollandia was next to fall to the mounting amphibious offensive.
-This largest assault till then undertaken by American forces, was launched by 200 ships.
+This largest assault 'til then undertaken by American forces, was launched by 200 ships.
 Phoenix shelled the shore in the Humboldt Bay-Hollandia area as the troops went ashore on 22 April, and supported them as they consolidated their gains and prepared for further attacks along the northwest coast of the big island.
 Phoenix shelled the Wakde and Sawar Airfields on the night of 29–30 April to neutralize the danger of air attack on newly won Allied positions on New Guinea.

 General Douglas MacArthur's troops next landed at Arare on 17 May to secure airfields to support further operations in the Netherlands New Guinea area.
 This beachhead was later extended to include Wakde Island by a shore to shore movement of troops.
 Phoenix bombarded the Toem area and escorted the troops to the landing beach.